mark-halls/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of express we learned about this week are routes and middleware.

 - [ ] Describe Middleware?

+Middleware is any function that extends the functionality of a library.

 - [ ] Describe a Resource?

+A resource is an our endpoints.
+They give us data corresponding to a specific relationship to other resources in our api through a set of methods designed to operate on it.
+Any of the CRUD methods could be described as a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+Returning any of the 200 level http status codes can tell us that a request was successful.

 - [ ] How can we partition our application into sub-applications?

+We can partition our application using routers.

 ## Minimum Viable Product